 That something more is the magic.
 It’s the ethereal, mysterious stuff of longing, daydreams, nightmares, fantasy and great books such as The Lord of the Rings, The Chronicles of Narnia, and, yes, Harry Potter.
 We never had to hear about Gandalf’s sexual preferences or Aragorn’s sex life, or whether King Peter was gay or straight; why in the name of all that’s magical do we need to know anything sexual about Dumbledore?
 You’re ruining my magic, Rowling.
 Stop it.

 Second, this belated announcement seems inauthentic.
-Rowling’s announcement seems to be more a self-defeating trick of the unconscious than the noble act she would like to fashion it.
-According to ABC News Rowling “considers her novels as a ‘prolonged argument for tolerance,’ and urged her fans to ‘question authority.'”
+Rowling’s announcement seems to be more a self-defeating trick of the unconscious than the noble act she would like to portray.
+According to ABC News Rowling “considers her novels as a ‘prolonged argument for tolerance,’ and urged her fans to ‘question authority.’”
 What authority, I wonder?
-Whose authority?
 The authority of some bygone era when we didn’t have gay marriage or entire television shows produced by, for, and with gay men?
 The authority of a place where laws prosecuting hate crimes don’t exist, and where parents don’t regularly tell their boys to stop saying “you’re gay” as if “gay” is an insult?
 What place is that, J. K. Rowling?
 I’m not sure we need J. K. Rowling to champion questioning authority by finally admitting that Dumbledore is gay.

-It seems more likley that Rowling has had some inner authority telling her to shut up and be a good girl, and she finally came out with something shocking and devilish that means, to her, a defiance of some inner authority she carries.
-Perhaps she projected this onto an ‘authority’ she imagines, rather like setting up a straw man argument and then feeling all full of oneself after knocking him down.
+It seems more likely that Rowling has had some inner authority telling her to shut up and be a good girl, and she finally came out with something shocking and devilish that means, to her, a defiance of some inner authority she carries.
+Perhaps she projected this onto an ‘authority’ she imagines, rather like setting up a straw man argument and then feeling full of oneself after knocking him down.
 I think so, because there’s a difference between theatrical noble acts and real ones.
 I don’t think Rowling is being truly noble; perhaps she is, but based on what I’ve read of her quotes, if they’re accurate quotes, something is fishy in Denmark.

 A noble act, in my thinking, would have been to openly portray Dumbledore as gay long before now.
 In a truly noble act, she might have “outed” him in the second novel, especially if her knees were knocking over the idea, and flown in the face of potentially destructive media attention.
 A truly noble act is one that involves sacrifice of something valuable.
 Certainly, the millions of dollars she has earned are valuable.
 It seems that she waited until after the very last book was published before revealing that Dumbledore is gay.
 Poor Dumbledore, in the closet all that time.
 Why, she even had him die with his secret.
 What kind of a god is she, anyway?